kevin85421/kuberay-rag-demo/anyscale/README.md

 ## Step 1: Launch an Anyscale workspace

 * Start a new [Anyscale workspace](https://docs.anyscale.com/get-started) using an `n1-standard-32-nvidia-t4-16gb-2` head node on GCP, which has 2 GPUs and 32 CPUs.
+* Disable autoscaling by deleting the worker node types.
 * Use the `default_cluster_env_2.10.0_py39` cluster environment.

 ## Step 2: Clone this repository